TEACHING INTERESTS

 Faculty of Arts Dean's Teaching Award (2021)

-This award recognises my commitment to building students’ leadership capacities through practical, first-hand experiences such as Ryerson’s ‘Women in the House’ program, which I co-founded with Distinguished Visiting Professor Peggy Nash in 2018.
+This award recognises my commitment to building students’ leadership capacities through practical, first-hand experiences such as TMU’s ‘Women in the House’ program, which I co-founded with Distinguished Visiting Professor Peggy Nash in 2018.

 Faculty of Arts Innovation in Curriculum and Pedagogy Award (2021)